reficio/p2-maven-plugin/README.md

 This example is located here: https://github.com/reficio/p2-maven-plugin/blob/master/examples/quickstart/pom.xml

 This is the simplest and the shortest setup.
 Only the identifiers of the dependencies have to be specified.
-What will be the behavior like if we use the configuraiton listed below?
+What will be the behavior like if we use the configuration listed below?

 * specified dependencies will be fetched
 * transitive dependencies will be fetched